 The more traditional account of the second quarrel, which was to lead to the bishop’s death, is that Stanislaus tried to get the king to reform his immoral behaviour (perhaps including the kidnapping of a nobleman’s beautiful wife) and stop the unjust ways he was treating his subjects.
 When the king ignored him, Stanislaus excommunicated him.

 The king in his anger decided to do away with Stanislaus and ordered his guards to kill him as he took refuge in the chapel of St Michael outside the city.
-When the guards refused saying the bishop was protected by a heavenly light.
+When the guards refused to kill him saying the bishop was protected by a heavenly light, the king himself rushed in and killed him.

 As a result the pope, Gregory VII, put the whole country under interdict until Boleslaus fell from power.
 In 1088 the saint’s relics were moved to the cathedral of Kracow, and his cult became strong in Poland and in neighbouring countries: he was canonised by Pope Innocent IV in 1253.